-Obviously, the second option here plays a bad cop role.
-Moreover, if only the first and third were presented, the user most likely would prefer online subscription (coz its cheaper).
-However, on the background of the offer to pay $125 for one printed version of the magazine, the same amount immediately for both versions seems to most of the most profitable solution even compared to the cheapest option.
+The second option here plays a bad cop role.
+Moreover, if only presented with the first and third options, the user most likely would prefer an online subscription (because it is cheaper).
+However, on the background of the offer to pay $125 for one printed version of the magazine, the same amount immediately for both versions seems to most of the most practical solution even compared to the cheapest option.

 (a) Anchor Effect